DongYuan5177/Getting-and-Cleaning-Data-Course-Project/README.md

 For each record it is provided:
 ======================================

-- An identifier of the subject who carried out the experiment. rownames=subjects, from 1 to 30.
+- An identifier of the subject who carried out the experiment. colnames=subjects, from 1 to 30.
 - Its activity label. colname=activity, (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
-- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-- Triaxial Angular velocity from the gyroscope.
-- variables: names of time and frequency domain variables.
+- variables: mean and standard deviation for each measument.
-- mean: mean and standard deviation for each variable.
+- mean: mean value for each variable.